 In our bodies, microbiota like bacteria outnumber our human cells 10 to 1.
 Yet, we know almost nothing about our microbiome and how it reacts to "disturbances" such as starvation.
 I take a research paper style approach to discussing what we expect given our understanding of "macrobiotic" ecosystems.

 Commercial farming of one of the world’s most popular types of seafood is causing environmental degradation on a large scale and is a potential source of health issues.

 Learn how bird feeders impact wild birds and the environment so you understand the good and bad aspects of feeding the birds in your garden or yard.

 Scientists believe humans are causing a sixth mass extinction like the extinction event that wiped out the dinosaurs.
 Biodiversity is also declining at rapid rates, according to the latest research.

 There are many extinct animals that once lived in the rainforest and many more that are endangered.
 We, who have the best capability of protecting these animals, should take actions to preserve life.

-This article offers a list of 10 lakes or seas that are in danger of drying out to a great extent or disappearing entirely in a period of decades or years.
+This article offers a list of 15 lakes or seas that are in danger of drying out to a great extent or disappearing entirely in a period of decades, years or months.